One way that I know it’s fall is when The Tyrant begins demanding a breakfast offering of whole wheat spiced pumpkin pancakes.

 Fall = whole wheat spiced pumpkin pancakes

 Now that it’s fall and temperatures are cooling off, our spiced pumpkin pancake recipe becomes a go-to for breakfast.
-It’s also a great way to use puréed pumpkin from your garden pumpkins (you can read about how to make your own pumpkin puree here – even from a Halloween jack-o’-lantern).
+It’s also a great way to use puréed pumpkin/winter squash from your garden.

 Any way that we can use up puréed pumpkin is welcome news for us.
 Each fall, we always end up with a freezer full of bagged puréed pumpkin after we harvest our pumpkin plants and transition our beds over for fall and winter gardening.